Scripture Reference: Genesis 41:3-47:12

 |Review Questions||Craft and Activity Ideas||Other Online Resources|

 About twenty-two years had passed since the brothers sold Joseph to the slave traders.
-Joseph now spoke the Egyptian language, and likely dressed and looked much like other Egyptians.
-So it isn’t surprising that Joseph’s brothers didn’t recognize Joseph when they came to him to buy grain.
+Joseph now spoke the Egyptian language, and dressed and looked much like other Egyptians.
+It isn’t surprising that Joseph’s brothers didn’t recognize Joseph when they saw him.
+On seeing him they bowed to him in what was actually a fulfillment of the dreams Joseph used to tell them about (Genesis 37:5-9).

-As time went by the famine became worse.
+(Genesis 43:1-44:34) As time went by the famine became worse.
 Israel knew that he would have to send his sons (including Benjamin) to Egypt to get more grain.
-He sent them with extra gifts and more silver.
+He sent them with extra gifts and more silver hoping to appease the man in charge of the grain.

-Joseph tested his brothers to see what kind of men they were.
-He saw in them evidence that God had worked in their hearts to bring repentance.
+(Genesis 45) Joseph saw in his brothers evidence that God had worked in their hearts to bring repentance.
 He could no longer go on with the charade.
 He revealed himself with much weeping.
 When Joseph revealed who he was, his brothers must have been terrified.
 The one they had sold into slavery now had the power of life and death over them!
 Did Joseph hold a grudge?
 Would he pay them back?
 Human nature would have prodded Joseph to get even with his brothers.
 But his attitude was one of godly humility and understanding.
+In fulfillment of the dreams of his youth Joseph knew God was using him to save his family.
+He said to his brothers:

-Joseph’s brothers returned to Canaan and told their father the news of finding Joseph.
+(Genesis 46:1-47:12) Joseph’s brothers returned to Canaan and told their father the news of finding Joseph.
 The whole family moved to Egypt.
-The family now numbered seventy (Gen. 46:27).
+At that time, including Joseph and his sons, Israel’s family numbered seventy people.

 - What happened before this story?